bryanmylee/meetwhen-store/README.md

 - `Meeting` defines the GraphQL schema type.
 - `MeetingEntry` defines the Firestore document type.
+  - Although each entry does not canonically have an `id` field in the database, we assign the document ID as `id`.
 - `...Input` defines the input types for GraphQL mututations.
 Each prefix should describe the mutation.